 Certain drugs, such as diuretics, increase the level of urine produced, leading to an increased urge to urinate.
 If your loved one is on a medication that boosts urine production, it is important to keep this in mind when he/she has to leave home or is not near a readily accessible bathroom.

-At Dakota Home Care, we understand how UTIs, senior incontinence, and other aging health issues can influence quality of life and how a highly-trained caregiver can help.
+At Dakota Home Care, we understand how UTIs, senior incontinence, and other aging health issues can influence quality of life and how a highly-trained personal caregiver can help.
 Our senior care team can provide a wide range of discreet and personalized home care services, including ambulation and incontinence, medication reminders, bathing and grooming assistance, and more, with care plans customized to help your loved one live his or her best life.
-Reach out to us today at (877) 691-0015 to learn how a home health aide or caregiver in Fargo, ND can help, or to discuss our home care services in Fargo, Bismarck, Mandan, and the surrounding areas.
+Reach out to us today at (877) 691-0015 to learn how a personal caregiver in Fargo, Bismarck, and Mandan can help a person you love.